 Just because your business buys a motor vehicle and it is used almost exclusively as a work vehicle, that alone does not mean that the car is exempt from FBT.
 If you use the car for private purposes - pick the kids up from school, do the shopping, use it freely on weekends, garage it at home, your spouse uses it - FBT is likely to apply.
 The private use of work vehicles is firmly in the sights of the ATO and has been for some time.

 Private use is when you use a car provided by your employer (this includes directors) outside of simply travelling for work related purposes.

 Instead, by comparison if the statutory method is used, the FBT liability could be much higher.
-This is because the FBT calculation under this method will include the days which the car has been garaged at home and is taken to be available for private use regardless of whether or not you have permission to use the car privately.
+This is because the FBT calculation under this method will include the days which the car has been garaged at home and is taken to be available for private use of the employee (regardless of whether or not the employee has permission to use the car privately).
 Similarly, where the place of employment and residence are the same, the car is taken to be available for the private use of the employee.

 Mismatched FBT and income tax amounts

-Another area the ATO is picking up is mismatches between the amount reported as an employee contribution on an FBT return compared to the income amounts on an employer's tax return.
+The ATO is picking up mismatches between the amount reported as an employee contribution on an FBT return compared to the income amounts on an employer's tax return.

 The ATO focuses on mismatches between the employee contributions relating to the fringe benefits, which are reported on the employer’s fringe benefits tax return, and reporting those contributions as income on their income tax return.
 In particular, what concerns the ATO is where the employer has incorrectly overstated the employee contributions that they have received on their fringe benefits tax return to reduce the taxable value of the fringe benefits provided (and thereby, the employer’s FBT liability).